-As of December 31, 2023, 45 U.S. states have approved a medical or limited medical cannabis program and 24 states have legalized cannabis for both medical and adult-use.
-All considered, 92% of the U.S. population reside in a market where some form of medical cannabis is legal.
+As of December 31, 2024, 46 U.S. states have approved a medical or limited medical cannabis program and 24 states have legalized cannabis for both medical and adult-use.
+All considered, 92% of the U.S. population resides in a market where some form of medical cannabis is legal.

 Despite the legal, regulatory, and political obstacles the cannabis industry currently faces, it has continued to grow.
-It is anticipated that the federal government will eventually repeal the federal prohibition on cannabis and thereby leave the states to decide whether to permit regulated cannabis cultivation, production, and sale, just as states are free today to decide policies governing the distribution of alcohol or tobacco.
+Our expectation is that the federal government will eventually repeal the federal prohibition on cannabis and thereby leave the states to decide whether to permit regulated cannabis cultivation, production, and sale, just as states are free today to decide policies governing the distribution of alcohol or tobacco.